Español

 A very small number of colorectal cancers have the KRAS G12C gene mutation.
 This causes them to make abnormal KRAS proteins, which can lead to continued cell growth and cancer.

 Adagrasib (Krazati) and Sotorasib (Lumakras) are drugs that target the KRAS proteins.
-These drugs can be used to treat advanced cancers with KRAS gene changes that are still growing despite other treatments.
+Adagrasib can be given with cetuximab (EGFR inhibitor) to treat advanced cancers with KRAS gene changes that are still growing despite other treatments.
+Sotorasib is not approved specifically to treat colorectal cancer at this time.
+It is approved to treat other types of cancer, but doctors can prescribe them off-label for colorectal cancer.
+Still, it’s important to check with your insurance provider before getting these drugs to make sure they are covered.

 These drugs are taken as tablets, once or twice daily.